oolong7777777/Oolong-s-Translator/README.md

-# PDF Smart Comparison Translation Tool
+# ❤ PDF Smart Comparison Translation Tool

 ⭐ Upload PDF documents for automatic segmentation and side-by-side translation.

-⭐ Users can configure their own AI translation API key (OpenAI, DeepSeek, Qwen, Doubao, Google Translate, LibreTranslate, or Mock mode for testing).
+⭐ You can configure your own AI translation API key (OpenAI, DeepSeek, Qwen, Doubao, Google Translate, LibreTranslate, or Mock mode for testing).

 ---